Vikranth3140/Movie-Revenue-Prediction/README.md

 ## Command Line Interface (CLI)

-A CLI is developed to allow users to input movie features and get revenue predictions.
-Users can select different models for prediction.
+We have developed a Command Line Interface (CLI) to allow users to input movie features and get revenue predictions.
+This tool provides an estimate of the inputted movie's revenue within specific ranges:

+- Low Revenue: <= $10M
+- Medium-Low Revenue: $10M - $40M
+- Medium Revenue: $40M - $70M
+- Medium-High Revenue: $70M - $120M
+- High Revenue: $120M - $200M
+- Ultra High Revenue: >= $200M

-### Running the CLI
+### Using the CLI

 1. Navigate to the project directory.
 2. Run the CLI: